lonnibesancon/Arkangel/README.md

-# Arkangel: A Browser Extension To Reduce Affective Responses
+# Arkangel: A Browser Extension To Reduce Affective Responses To Surgical Media

 ## About